 Long between reading intervals

-As it has been discovered our data reading from sensors showed substantial random gaps in timing, up to around 60ms.
-They did not seem to be related to the physical state of the device, but the number of sensors read, at least in Pixel 6a.
-Perhaps, this had to mostly with OS features.
-Whether actual x, y, and z metrics of accelerometer and gyroscope were reflecting real device movement could not be answered by this study, however, that brought a question if, or to what extent this intermittent paucity can affect the research that rely on data consistency, e.g., signaling analysis, continuous monitoring, etc. From the Nyquist sampling theorem to avoid aliasing one has to ensure at least 2 fold acquisition frequency over the possible bandwidth of the signals.
-Discovered 60ms gaps, or decrease in sampling frequency, may drastically shift an upper cut off limit down to 8.3Hz, however intermittent.
-This limitation may impact high frequency data analyses where the bandwidth of the sampled signals may drop suddenly all the way down to about 8Hz and lead to a missing signals or activity, and essentially introduce erroneous lower frequency activity.
-Obviously, in our sensor data acquisition it did not have an impact since sampling frequency was much lower, only 5Hz.
+Based on our extensive sensor data collection, we have demonstrated that there exists substantial measurement gaps between sensor readings of up to around 60ms.
+They did not seem to be related to the physical state of the device, but they were influenced by the number of sensors read, at least in Pixel 6a.
+We posit that this had to mostly with the Pixel 6a OS features.
+Whether the actual x, y, and z metrics of accelerometer and gyroscope were reflecting real device movement could not be answered by this study.
+However, that brought a question if, or to what extent this intermittent paucity can affect research that depends on data consistency, e.g., signaling analysis, continuous monitoring, etc. From the Nyquist sampling theorem to avoid aliasing one must ensure at least two fold acquisition frequency over the possible bandwidth of the signals.
+The observed 60ms gaps and the decrease in sampling frequency, however intermittent, can drastically reduce the effective sampling frequency to 8.3Hz.
+This sensor data acquisition limitation may impact high frequency data analyses where the bandwidth of the sampled signals may drop suddenly all the way down to about 8Hz.
+This can subsequently lead to a missing signals or activity, and essentially introduce erroneous lower frequency activity.

-If app is tracking the movements and visualizing it via world coordinate system transformation for acceleration, trajectories will drift of course because of those longer accelerations at certain times.
+Furthermore, if the application is tracking the movements and visualizing them via a world coordinate system transformation for acceleration, trajectories will drift off course.
+This is due to longer accelerations at certain times.
 As reported by authors [12], acquisition for detecting subject’s movement ranges from 20Hz-200Hz.
 With 60ms extra, it easily may, even for the lowest 20Hz frequency, double the time subject spent ac/de-celerating at selected instances that would quadruple the displacements.
-Authors in [12] actually reported over estimation limitations in their research that might as well have been caused by those extra long intervals.
+Authors in [12] actually reported over estimation limitations in their research that might as well have been caused by those extra-long intervals.
 High-pass digital filter was proposed as a remedy to attenuate lower part of the spectrum but it only would minimize it.
 So, technically, one needs to discard this point as a continuous and devise a reset point for trajectory integration routine or resample the data set.